Ansible for Ubuntu 24.04

 sudo apt update

-Use the PPA repository for installation.
-Install the software-properties-common package, which simplifies managing third-party software repositories.
+Install the software-properties-common package, which simplifies managing third-party repositories:

 sudo apt install software-properties-common